 We run groups for

 Loss & Bereavement: grief is very difficult and is different for everyone, however people experience similar feelings and emotions, you may have experienced a bereavement or other kind of loss, not necessarily recently, as grief can be delayed or the grieving process may have been difficult or excessively painful.
 We offer a comfortable welcoming space to come along and meet other people who can offer support, a place to talk if you want.

 Anxiety, GAD & Depression:this can cause lots of issues in day to day life.
 Low mood, lack of confidence, inability to function.
 We offer support and a learning environment by discussing techniques and speaking to others who may have similar experiences.
 It can feel hard to come to a group once you have made the first step the next will be easier.

 Low self-esteem/confidence: We work on raising self esteem.
 Our aim is to raise self-esteem using group work and activities

 Please contact us in confidence for any further information.

-The groups run weekly.
-We offer a comfortable confidential environment. we provide tea/coffee and biscuit sand a place to meet other people
+We offer a comfortable confidential environment. will provide tea/coffee and biscuit and a place to meet other people

 If you have been thinking about counselling but feel you can't afford it this may be for you, run by counsellors, you are supported by them and your peers within the group.